Looking for lgbtq+ graphic novels? Here are 11 enthralling lgbtq+ graphic novels you will actually be obsessed with

 8. The Backstagers by James Tynion IV and Rian Sigh

-It follows Jory.
+We follow Jory.
 He transfers to an all-boys private high school.
-But at first he's not happy at the school.
-Until he's taken in by the only ones who don't treat him like a new kid - the lowly stage crew known as the Backstagers.
+But at first he’s not happy at the school.
+Until he’s taken in by the only ones who don’t treat him like a new kid – the lowly stage crew known as the Backstagers.

 The backstagers are a group of students who help backstage at plays.
 He makes great, lifetime friends.
 But he is also introduced to an entire magical world that lives beyond the curtain.

 This is such a light-hearted, easy read.
-It's fairly short and the graphic style makes it easy to read pretty quickly.
+It’s fairly short and the graphic style makes it easy to read pretty quickly.
 The romance was a bit insta-lovey.
-But it's such a wholesome read that it doesn't really matter.
+But it’s such a wholesome read that it doesn’t matter.
 If you have a train journey this would be the perfect length read.

 Good Reads Rating: 3.95